symphonytool/symphonytool.github.io/_examples/InsielCUSSoS_MC/index.md

 ---

 ## InsielCUSSoS_MC
-Author:
+Author: Paolo

-This project needs a description.
+This example was provided by Paolo and modified by Adalberto Cajueiro.
+It represents the CUSSos model from Insiel.

 ### CUSSoS_MC.cml